-Both of us worked at a company called Metaphor back in the early 1980s.
-As part of a startup software company introducing then-cutting-edge concepts (such as folders, file drawers, and workflows on a graphical electronic desktop), we appreciated the benefits of using metaphors to represent seemingly complex concepts.
+I worked at a company called Metaphor back in the early 1980s.
+As part of a startup software company introducing then-cutting-edge concepts (such as folders, file drawers, and workflows on a graphical electronic desktop), I appreciated the benefits of using metaphors to represent seemingly complex concepts.
 Effective verbal and visual metaphors are able to convert complexity into easily understood and highly memorable images.

-One of our favorite metaphors reinforces the importance of separating the overall data warehouse environment into distinct components, as described in the Sept.
-17, 2002 column, “Two Powerful Ideas.”
+One of my favorite metaphors reinforces the importance of separating the overall data warehouse environment into distinct components, as described in Ralph’s article, “Two Powerful Ideas.”
 Data warehouses should have an area that focuses exclusively on data staging and extract, transform, and load (ETL) activities.
 A separate layer of the warehouse environment should be optimized for presentation of the data to the business constituencies and application developers.

 This division is underscored if you consider the similarities between a data warehouse and restaurant.